1991 USBL All-Star Game

 The 1991 United States Basketball League All-Star Game was the 6th All-Star Game organised by the league since its inception in 1985.
 It was held at the Glens Falls Civic Center in Glens Falls, New York on June 29, 1991.
 The hosts Empire State Stallions were defeated by the USBL All-Stars 132–126.

 Paul Snoop Graham of the USBL All-Stars was named the MVP.

 The 1991 USBL All-Star Game

 Wes Matthews was selected for the USBL All-Stars.

 The Stallions had finished 4th in the USBL's North Division in 1987 (record 7–13).

 Future NBA players Greg Sutton and Keith "Mister" Jennings played in the 1991 edition.
 In total five members of the 1991 All Star Game had NBA experience: Earl Cureton, Antony Mason, Norris Coleman, Wes Matthews and Michael Anderson.

 The Game

 Glens Falls Civic Center in 2024.

 Paul Snoop Graham led the USBL All-Stars to victory, a couple of months before he signed for NBA franchise, Atlanta Hawks.
-The game started at 7.30 pm and it was brodcast by ABC.
+The game started at 7.30 pm, and it was broadcast by ABC.